Digital public infrastructure

-Digital Public Infrastructure (DPI) refers to digital systems and platforms that enable the delivery of services, facilitate data exchange, and support digital governance across various sectors.
+Digital public infrastructure (DPI) refers to digital systems and platforms that enable the delivery of services, facilitate data exchange, and support digital governance across various sectors.
 DPI includes elements such as digital identity systems, payment platforms, and data exchange protocols, designed to be scalable, interoperable, and accessible to both government and private sector participants.
 These infrastructures aim to support the functioning of public services, governance, and economic processes.
 It can also be understood as an intermediate layer in the digital ecosystem enabling applications across various public sectors.

 Examples of DPI include India's Aadhaar system for digital identity, UPI for payments, and the India Stack data exchange framework.
-Another example of digital public infrastructures is Estonia’s X-Road, which is an open-source government data exchange system.
+However, these systems have also faced criticism regarding privacy, mandatory participation requirements, and exclusion of vulnerable populations from welfare benefits due to authentication failures.
+Another example of digital public infrastructures is Estonia's X-Road, which is an open-source government data exchange system.
 Initiatives such as the German Sovereign Tech Fund provides funding for open digital infrastructure.

 DPI plays a role in modernizing public services by supporting initiatives in areas like e-governance, health records management, and education.
 By ensuring the availability and operation of digital infrastructures, it can affect the efficiency of public service delivery and influence trust in digital systems.
-The implementation of DPI involves addressing issues related to privacy, data security, and equitable access to ensure its impact across different segments of the population.
-It also implies governments taking more responsibility in the maintenance of the underlying technological stack for the digital public sphere to build a shared public infrastructure that prioritizes public values, democracy, and accessibility.
+The implementation of DPI involves addressing issues related to privacy, data security, and equitable access.
+Critics argue that these concerns are often treated as implementation details rather than structural preconditions, with systems deployed before accountability mechanisms are established.
+The mandatory nature of some DPI systems has raised questions about whether they represent public goods or instruments of administrative control.
+DPI also implies governments taking more responsibility in the maintenance of the underlying technological stack for the digital public sphere to build a shared public infrastructure that prioritizes public values, democracy, and accessibility.

 In the 2020s, discussion about digital public infrastructure has increased in prominence, with actors from both the public and private sectors endorsing its applications.